sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  According to its reliability regimes, there are the following classifications:

- - Fail-operational systems: They continue to operate even when their control systems fail.
+ - **Fail-operational systems**: They continue to operate even when their control systems fail.
 Examples are: elevators, automotive electronic throttle control, braking systems, circuit-breakers, ..
- - Fail-soft systems: they continue operation with a reduced efficiency even in the presence of a failure.
+ - **Fail-soft systems**: they continue operation with a reduced efficiency even in the presence of a failure.
- - Fail-safe systems: they become safe when they cannot perform its function.
+ - **Fail-safe systems**: they become safe when they cannot perform its function.
 Medical devices, usually are found in this category, for example a heart-pump: when it cannot work, it warns the medical personal, as the safety interval, is long enough, the live of the patient is not in thread.
- - Fail-Passive systems:
+ - **Fail-Passive systems**:
- - Fault-tolerant sytems: they continue to operate even when faults are present on the system.
+ - **Fault-tolerant sytems**: they continue to operate even when faults are present on the system.

  Reference: https://en.wikipedia.org/wiki/Safety-critical_system

+ TODO: SOTIF - Safety of the Intended Functionality -- ADD INFO

 **FAULT TOLERANT SYSTEM**: Is a system that performs correctly, although might have some errors or faults in it.
 Usually this is achieved by means of repeated computations (repetition in time), redundant systems (repetition in components), and monitoring data.